MatthewK78/Rose/README.md

 ## 🔬 Method

 Consider a linear layer with weight matrix $W \in \mathbb{R}^{m \times n}$.
 Its gradient $G$ has the same shape: $m$ rows, one per output neuron.
 Rose computes the range ($|\max| - \min$) across the $n$ input-facing elements of each row independently, producing $m$ per-neuron scale factors.
-Zero-dimensional parameters receive a plain signSGD update.
+This **range normalization** step is the main innovation of Rose.
+It replaces history-based variance estimates with an instantaneous, slice-wise measure of gradient scale.

 This is analogous to how Adam assigns each *scalar* parameter its own adaptive denominator via a running variance estimate.
-Rose instead assigns each *output slice* a denominator based on the instantaneous spread of its gradient, requiring no history at all.
+Rose instead assigns each *output slice* a denominator based on the spread of its gradient, requiring no history at all.

 The **trust gate** addresses a practical concern: when per-slice ranges vary wildly (high coefficient of variation), the individual ranges may become unreliable.
 The trust factor $\tau = \mu / (\mu + \sigma)$ is close to 1 when ranges are self-consistent and close to 0 when they are noisy.
 The denominator smoothly interpolates between the local range (full detail) and the global mean range (maximum noise resistance).